List of Ba'athist movements

 In 1966, a coup d'état by the military against the historical leadership of Aflaq and Bitar led the Syrian and Iraqi parties to split into rival organizations — the Qotri (or regionalist) Syria-based party and the Qawmi (or nationalist) Iraq-based party.
 Both retained the Ba'ath name and parallel structures within the Arab world, but hostilities between them grew to the point that Ba'athist Syria became the only Arab government to support Iran (a non-Arabic nation) against Ba'athist Iraq during the Iran–Iraq War.

-On 8 December 2024, Syrian opposition forces entered the Syrian capital Damascus, announcing the fall of the Syrian Ba'ath Party regime that had lasted for 53 years.
+On 8 December 2024, Syrian opposition forces entered the Syrian capital Damascus, announcing the fall of the Syrian Ba'ath Party regime that had lasted for 53 years under the Assad family.